 Facts About Apricot(Khubani)

-Apricot or Khubani (stone-fruit), known as one of the most valuable foods throughout history till now (scientifically known as “Prunus armeniaca”) is a member of the rosaceae or rose family and is closely related to the similar-looking peach and plum.
-In Latin, this fruit is also called praecordium, which means “early-ripening peach.”
+Apricot or Khubani or Jardalu, known as one of the most valuable foods throughout history till now (scientifically known as “Prunus armeniaca”) is a member of the Rosaceae or rose family and is closely related to the similar-looking peach and plum.
+In Latin, this fruit is also called precordium, which means “early-ripening peach.”

 Do You Know?

 Originally domesticated in China, the apricot is now grown on every continent except Antarctica.
 Archaeological evidence suggests that apricots were eaten in ancient Armenia, and in the early 18th century Spanish missionaries in California first brought them to the New World.